codetriage-readme-bot/Hello-Transifex/README.md

 The transifex project is locate here: <https://www.transifex.com/wormie-demos/hello-transifex>

-**NOTE: The first time you run the tx client locally you will be prompted to provide a api key**
+**NOTE: The first time you run the tx client locally you will be prompted to provide a api key** **BIG NOTE: This demo uses a alpha version of a upcoming addin called Cake.Transifex**